 Codes

 An internal <codeSet> is a container for <code> elements.
-In the schema, each code has a symbolicName attribute to tell its logical name, and a value attribute to tell its value on the wire.
+In the schema, each code has a nname attribute to tell its logical name, and a value attribute to tell its value on the wire.

 Codes may be added to a code set over time, or existing codes may be deprecated.
 The history of codes within a code set may be recorded using the pedigree attributes of attribute group entityAttribGrp.